RupeshKumar4511/Web-Designing-and-Development/README.md

 // Primitive type ( value type)

-// Non primitive Data type (Referenc type ):
+// Non primitive Data type (Reference type ):
-There is only "object" is non primitive datatype :
+There is only "object" which is non primitive datatype :
-There different form of object in js.
+There are different form of object in js.

 Object Literals
 Array